 Start with the new page having a centred heading “references”.

 Author’s last name, first initial, (publication date), title, city of publication: publisher

 Max, A. M., & Pexman.
 (1999).
 Presenting findings: A practical guide for tabulation.

 The format is valid for reference books.

 Author’s name: start with the last name of the author followed by a comma.
-If first and second names are known then, only use capitalized initial alphabets separated by a period.
+If first and second names are known then, only use capitalised initial alphabets separated by a period.
 If there are two authors, then the same format will be followed and both the author’s name will be separated by a comma and ampersand.
-If the source doesn’t’ t have a definite author, then start with the title source.
+If the source does not have a definite author, then start with the title source.

-Publication dates: go with the month-day-year format.
-You have to abbreviate the month except for May, June, and July.
+Publication dates: it must contain month-day-year format.
+Month should be written in abbreviation except for May, June, and July.
 Don’t forget to place a comma after day.
-Put the publication date in parenthesis, parenthesis should be followed by a period.
-If you are using multiple articles from the same author, then arrange them chronologically.
+Publication date should be in parentheses and must follow a period.
+It will be arranged chronologically in case of multiple articles from the same author.

 Title: the title of the source should be in italics.

 Indentation: the first line of every point should be on the top left.
 Every following should be written after leaving a ½” space from the left.